-- Configuring failover monitoring

-- Editing failover monitoring configuration

-- Monitoring failover

-- Failing over

-- Removing failover monitoring configuration
+- Configuring failover monitoring on page 167 - Editing failover monitoring configuration on page 174 - Monitoring failover monitoring on page 175 - Failing over on page 178 - Removing failover monitoring configuration on page 178

 Configuring failover monitoring

 Before beginning your failover configuration, review your IP address and subnet configuration on the source.
 Because of limitations in the way the Linux kernel handles IP address aliases, you will not be able to mix subnets on the eth0 network interface.
 Failover should not cause problems in this configuration, but you will lose IP addresses during failback.
 Therefore, if you must mix subnets on a single interface, use eth1 or higher.